prichelle/integration.github.io/_posts/2021-01-25-APIC-OAuth-ThirdParty.md

 ---

 The aim of this post is to explain how to configure an third party OAuth provider with API Connect (v10).
+I also provide how you could create a proxy to play the role of the introspect URL on the behalf of the OAuth server.
+In this approach you could validate JWT token using JWK.
 For simplicity the principle is illustrated using a OAuth resource owner password grant.

 The sections provided in this topic are: